Rentadick: Development

 Intead Sherrin wanted to use Jim Clark as director and showed Cleese and Chapman a film Clark had made.
 Cleese called Clark "a very good editor" but "we didn't think Jim showed much understanding of how to direct comedy, except for pastiche — he did pastiche very well, because he was an editor with a wonderful eye.
 But he just didn't have a sense of how to work with actors on an original comedy."
 Sherrin insisted on Clark, so Chapman and Cleese left the project, as did the cast they had assembled.

 Sherrin collected a new cast and said John Fortune and John Wells "did a little tailoring on the script."

-Sherrin says Graham Downson, the "heir apparent" to John Davis of Rank, who wondered why Sherrin had not made a film for that Organisation.
-Sherrin said he had a script and made an appointment with Frank Poole, who ran filmmaking for Rank; Rank agreed to finance.
+Sherrin says Graham Dowson, the "heir apparent" to John Davis of Rank, who wondered why Sherrin had not made a film for that Organisation.
+Sherrin said he had a script and made an appointment with Frank Poole, who ran filmmaking for Rank, Rank agreed to finance.
 (Sherrin wrote "I got the impression from Graham that he indulged occasionally in a film project and this might be his annual treat.
 He also confessed ruefully that his other pet projects had rarely been winners.")

 Jim Clark wrote in his memoirs that Sherrin offered him the script to direct when Clark was working on X Y & Zee (1972).
 Clark said he did not "remember the original script" but "in any case I wasn’t going to flounce out of this since I was keen to return to directing and found most of the revamped film amusing.
 It was a reasonably cheap film."

 The script was retitled on the first day of shooting to Rentadick which Clark felt was a terrible title.
 It sounded like a gay porno movie."
 Clark later said, "it was a mystery that I was seen as a director of comedy, but the legacy of the Will Hay and George Formby comedies hung over me."